David-Manniche/TheMarket/readme.txt

     => 043946 - Seller >> special price >> select all entries >> search something random >> if there is no data then remove button should get disappear.
 2. if we clear the search then "remove " button should not be there because all entries are not selected now.
     => 043947 - Manage coupon >> if coupon is of percentage type then admin should not be able to enter more then 100 % in discount value
-    => 043938 - on product when wrong youtube link is added then getting corrupted video on front end
+    => 043938 - on product when wrong youtube link is added then getting corrupted video on front end => 044020 - Seller approval form fields are not editable.
+Neither can be deleted.

 Enhancements:
     => Tax module upgrade